-- (1) The Review Committee Chair shall work with the candidate to be certain that the review file is completed in a timely manner.
-By April 30 of the prior academic year, the Chair of the Review Committee will confirm the current membership of the Review Committee with the Dean.
-The candidate submits a portfolio (see b) below) to the Review Committee by October 30. - (2) The Review Committee will review the evidence provided by the candidate and the Department Chair and assess the candidate in teaching, professional achievement, and service to the college.
+(1) The Review Committee Chair shall work with the candidate to be certain that the review file is completed in a timely manner.
+By April 30 of the prior academic year, the Chair of the Review

 1 Deadlines are given in this document for various reviews.
 If a deadline should fall on a Saturday or Sunday, then said deadline will be postponed to the first Monday following said deadline.